-This vision is still being debated, but it does not seem to be hard herd immunisation.
-We have so far opted to preserve life, even if it means a heavy burden for a longer time and a loss of prosperity.
+This vision is still being debated, but it seems not to be a radical “herd immunisation” scheme.
+We have so far opted to save lives, even if it means experiencing a heavy burden for a longer time and a drop in our standard of living.

 2. Power – What are the power structures in the current system and what is preventing or enabling them?

 When it comes to power we see an interesting development.
-In some countries we see incompetent and ignorant politicians holding forth at the microphone, whereas elsewhere expert panels of scientists have established a prudent and rational approach.
+In some countries we see incompetent and ignorant politicians bellowing into microphones, whereas elsewhere expert panels of scientists have established a prudent and rational approach.
 Who do you think we will trust more in the near future?